kroysemaj/react-sleep-score/README.md

 # Sleep Score

-An app for tracking entering and saving your Sleepio Sleep Score(tm).
+An app for tracking entering and saving your Sleep-E-Time Sleep Score(tm).

 Production: https://sleep-score.netlify.app/